eclipse-zenoh/zenoh-demos/README.md

 Zenoh.
-It subscribes to [Twist](https://docs.ros.org/en/noetic/api/geometry_msgs/html/msg/Twist.html) messages to control the velocity of the TurtleBot's wheels, publishes a camera feed and whenever its Wi-Fi network changes, it connects to a new peer/router (e.g. to maintain geo-proximity).
+It subscribes to [Twist](https://docs.ros.org/en/noetic/api/geometry_msgs/html/msg/Twist.html) messages to control the velocity of the TurtleBot's wheels, publishes a camera feed, and whenever its Wi-Fi network changes, it connects to a new peer/router (e.g. to maintain geo-proximity).
 The Rust and Python implementations are largely equivalent.

+**turtlebot/zdrive-python**: a stripped down version of **turtlebot/zturtle-python** providing only teleoperation (i.e. no camera feed and no dynamic peer/router re-connections).
+This demo can be less demanding on low-bandwidth networks.